Kangwenqiao/Software-Construction-Major-Project/README.md

 ## Overview

-Equation Application is a JavaFX program that generates arithmetic questions for users with an interactive user interface.
-It allows users to generate, save, load, and check arithmetic questions.
+This repository contains the source code for the Software Construction Major Project, a JavaFX program designed for generating arithmetic questions and facilitating interactive learning.

 ## Features

-- **Generate Questions:** Generates a set of arithmetic questions.
+- **Generate Questions:** Dynamically creates a set of arithmetic questions.
-- **Save Questions:** Stores questions in a MySQL database.
+- **Save Questions:** Stores generated questions in a MySQL database.
 - **Load Questions:** Retrieves and displays questions from the database.
 - **Check Questions:** Allows users to check their answers and provides an accuracy report.